This article about cheapest ways to travel Switzerland may contain affiliate/compensated links. For full information, please see my disclaimer here.

 Here is a quick list of the cheapest way to travel in Switzerland for you:

-Here are some of the top travel resources I use for travel adventures.
+Here are some of my favorite travel resources I use for my travel adventures.

 1. Get Swiss Travel Pass or Swiss Travel Pass Flex